Tonislava/xray-cloud-mig/README.md

 ## Assumptions/Requirements
 [Get the entity properties from Xray Cloud issue types]( https://developer.atlassian.com/cloud/jira/platform/rest/v3/?utm_source=%2Fcloud%2Fjira%2Fplatform%2Frest&utm_medium=302#api-rest-api-3-issuetype-issueTypeId-properties-propertyKey-get)
-- Assuming that migration to a cloud environment as been done using standard "export" and "import" of the XML instance or using [Cloud migration assistant](https://marketplace.atlassian.com/apps/1222010/jira-cloud-migration-assistant?hosting=server&tab=overview)
+- Assuming that migration to a cloud environment has been done using standard "export" and "import" of the XML instance or using [Cloud migration assistant](https://marketplace.atlassian.com/apps/1222010/jira-cloud-migration-assistant?hosting=server&tab=overview)
-  There is one important item that you need to validate, **you need to make sure that your Issue types are been recognized by Xray**.
+  There is one important item that you need to validate, **you need to make sure that your Issue types have been recognized by Xray**.
-  If you find in your instance reference to "Xray Test" Issue Type and other devivatives from it along side with the ones that you imported from server and if you don't see any functionalities of Xray in issues that you imported then **your imported issues are not recognized as Xray issues**.
+  If you find in your instance a reference to "Xray Test" Issue Type and other derivatives from it along with the ones that you imported from server, and if you don't see any functionalities of Xray in issues that you imported, then **your imported issues are not recognized as Xray issues**.

   To fix this you will need to :